-I Had Sex With A 21 Year-Old Stranger And It Was Game-Changing
+Why You Should Have Sex With A Stranger - SHE'SAID'

 From that moment on, every inch of my body was attended to with equal amounts of careful, measured enthusiasm until I could take no more and begged him to end the slow, erotic torture.
 Then, just like that, he brought me to climax as if I’d simply asked him to flick on a light switch, smiling smugly to himself as he watched me writhe in bliss.

 That night I learned many things.
-First and foremost, that you should never judge a book by its cover, and yes, age really is just a number, as cringe-worthingly cliche as it sounds.
+First and foremost, that age really is just a number, as cringe-worthingly cliche as it sounds.
 Be he only 21 and largely inexperienced in comparison to anyone I’d been with before, there was no denying the fact my significantly younger partner for the night knew how to please a woman.
 Though the second thing I learned that night, is that great sex doesn’t come from having a hefty bag of crafty erotic tricks or gymnastic positions to call upon, or even from being able to pre-empt what the other person wants in bed.
 Rather, the best sex is borne from a willingness to listen, unselfishly.
 And perhaps that’s where his young, ready mind came into play.

 Still high from the experience days later, I attempted to arrange a rematch, but after several seemingly enthusiastic text message exchanges, he disappeared.
 Regardless, the memory of that night has remained with me since, and each time I flip back through my mental catalogue and discover it still residing there, I can’t help but open it up again and trawl through the memory with the sense of self-assuredness it seems to evoke.
 I was disappointed never to see him again, but more so, strangely empowered by it.
 Just like that, he was gone from my life after coming into it but for a matter of hours.

-But I know now, that anyone who assumes women can’t be left feeling confident after a one-night-stand than they came into it is probably unaware of two things: the best sex doesn’t come with strings of preconception attached.
+But I know now, that anyone who assumes women can’t be left feeling more confident after a one-night-stand than they came into it is probably unaware of two things: the best sex doesn’t come with strings of preconception attached.
 And the very best books?
 Well, they should never be judged by their covers.

 Images via tumblr.com.